manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT215/index.md

 # Lectures

-W 04/08: Introduction to the course, historical overview of number theory & cryptography
+M 04/08: Introduction to the course, historical overview of number theory & cryptography

 # Assignments